DoriaXiao/BayesianIdentification/README.md

 sq_GMM_ML_mod <- cmdstan_model(sq_GMM_ML_file)
 ```
 ### 3. Preparing data for the Stan model
 We prepare a data list for fitting the Stan model.
-In this example, we fit a GMM with a Dirichlet prior (concentration parameter $\alpha = 10$) for the class probability parameters and a Half-Normal prior (scale parameter $\eta = 2$) for the random-intercept and random-slope standard deviations.
+In this example, we fit a GMM with a Dirichlet prior (concentration parameter $\alpha = 10$) for the class probability parameters (i.e., D10) and a Half-Normal prior (scale parameter $\gamma = 50$) for the random-intercept and random-slope standard deviations (i.e., N50).
 ```ruby
 # Function to prepare data list for Stan model
 sq_GMMs_data_list <- function(GMM_dat, K) {